igo3r/MIT4.0/README.md

 }
 ```

-The package *eu.arrowhead.mit.utils* contains the classes **ClientConnectionUC2.java** and **ClientProperties.java**.
+The package *eu.arrowhead.mit.utils* contains the classes [**ClientConnectionUC2.java**](https://github.com/igo3r/MIT4.0/blob/final_prototype/arrowhead-client/src/main/java/eu/arrowhead/mit/utils/ClientConnectionUC2.java) and [**ClientProperties.java**](https://github.com/igo3r/MIT4.0/blob/final_prototype/arrowhead-client/src/main/java/eu/arrowhead/mit/utils/ClientProperties.java)..
 The first one is required to connect to C1 to start the testruns.
 For each inner loop a connection is established with this class.
 The second one is required to load the correct properties.

-ClientConnectionUC1.java:
+ClientConnectionUC2.java:
 ```
 @Component
 public class ClientConnectionUC2 {